ericaraujophd/25fa-cs112/content/week03/proj03.md

 ## Step 1.
 Starting slow...

 1. Create a `TEST_CASE` that creates a HighScores object, and a `SECTION("getNumScores")` that calls `getNumScores()` on that object, and then REQUIREs that the result is 0.
 Compile (`make tester`) and see errors.
 2. Now, in **HighScores.h**, create the HighScores class and in the class's **private:** section, create an array of size 10 of integers called `myScores`.
 And, create a variable called `myNumScores` that stores how many scores are being stored.
+Don't forget to create the prototypes for the constructor and the other methods.
-3. In the constructor, initialize both variables.
+3. In **HighScores.cpp** implement the constructor, initializing both variables.
 You will have to write a loop to initialize every entry of `myScores` to 0.
 4. Create the getter `getNumScores()`.
 Then, compile and run: your test should now pass.

 ## Step 2.
 Adding a first score